2023-24 Catalog

 330

-SOCIAL AND HISTORICAL FOUNDATIONS OF EDUCATION Prerequisite: Admission to Educator Preparation Institute Program or EPI department approval.
-Teachers and prospective teachers examine education and American public schools through the lenses of sociology and history.
+SOCIAL AND HISTORICAL FOUNDATIONS OF EDUCATION Prerequisite: Admission to the BS in Elementary Education or admission to the EPI program or department approval.
+This course provides Florida Educator Accomplished Practices-aligned knowledge and skills for teachers and prospective teachers to examine education and American public schools through the lenses of sociology and history.

 EDF 3940.
 CLINICAL FIELD EXPERIENCE IN CURRICULUM AND INSTRUCTION.